Walla Walla Probate and Trust Attorneys

 What happens if someone objects to the will?

-An objection to a will, also known as a “will contest” is a fairly common occurrence during the probate proceedings and can be incredibly costly to litigate.
+An objection to a will, also known as a “will contest” is a common occurrence during probate proceedings of a will made without a lawyer, and can be incredibly costly to litigate.
 In order to contest a will, one has to have legal “standing” to raise objections.
-This usually occurs when, for example, children are to receive disproportionate shares under the will, or when distribution schemes change from a prior will to a later will.
+For example, this may occur when children are to receive disproportionate shares under the will, or when distribution schemes change from a prior will to a later will.
 In addition to disputes over the tangible distributions, will contests can be a quarrel over the person designated to serve as Executor.

 Does probate administer all property of the deceased?